 What advice would you give to those who are just starting out in the tour industry?

 I would say the same thing.
-Talk to people that you admire in the industry and just ask as many questions as possible because the advice that I might give you might not apply to you, but my history or my mistakes might work, but not necessarily my advice.
-So they should talk to 10-20 of different types of Peters, and ask 10-20 questions.
-The majority of small business owners that I know would always open the door to you.
+Talk to people that you admire in the industry and just ask as many questions as possible because the advice that I give you might not apply to you; my history or my mistakes might work but not necessarily my advice.
+So they should talk to 10-20 of different types of Peters and ask 10-20 questions.
+The majority of small business owners that I know will always open the door to you.
 I’ve never asked for a Skype or phone call with someone similar to me or bigger than me who wouldn’t give it to me.
 Not one person has ever said no to me.

 Take a tour with La Bicicleta Verde.
 You can find all their tour options on their webpage.
 Peter also launched chilegolftours.com(opens in a new tab) in 2009, tours4tips.com(opens in a new tab) in 2011 and chileguru.com(opens in a new tab) in 2017.